Skip to content

 sendMessage.verbose {question, verbose: true} answer + trace object happy path Worker returns full ReasoningAgent trace rounds

-sendMessage.gpu_unreachable GPU terminated, no template fallback message saved graceful degradation All EC2 recovery paths exhausted
+sendMessage.gpu_unreachable GPU terminated, no template fallback message saved graceful degradation All EC2 recovery paths exhausted; legacy sync path only (no message_id)

 sendMessage.missing_question {} 400 ValueError error Dispatcher raises ValueError before any DB writes